Leadership and Community-Building for Students of Color

 Previous leadership experience is not required to participate.
 We define leadership as wanting to have a positive impact on whatever community you are part of; we want to help you make those dreams a reality!

 - 9 a.m. – What is Leadership?
-Developing Your Leadersip Mission
+Developing Your Leadership Mission

 - Noon – Lunch

-- 1 p.m. – Complexity of Me: Understanding Multiple Identities
+- 1 p.m. – Complexity of Me: Understanding Multiple Identities, Power and Privilege

 - 4 p.m. – Break